About Jared

 Despite the best of efforts to support Jared, he lost his battle with mental illness in November 2021.
 Losing Jared weighed heavily on Matt.
 In the following months, after long deliberation, he knew how to respond to his grief and memorialize Jared’s battle.
 And so, on another monumental birthday quest, Matt decreed on his 37th birthday that he would create an event to bring mental health disorders to light.
 He would do so through the power of fitness and exercise.
 He would create the Capital City Race in Memory of Jared Palmer during Mental Health Awareness Month.
 In planning this race, Matt aims to destigmatize mental health disorders, spread awareness about mental health resources and, again, rally the community to support those struggling with mental health disease so they don’t have to suffer alone.
 In 2023, Matt hosted the inaugural Capital City Race in Jefferson City.

-The second annual Capital City Race will feature 5K, 10K and half marathon race courses and will take place on May 11, 2024.
+The third annual Capital City Race will feature 5K, 10K and half marathon race courses and will take place on May 10, 2025.